jirkachuchl/pine-seedling_segmentation/4_segmentation/README.md

   ################ //set this part of for turning of the boinding box// #############
 ```
 ## Weights
-In the folder [weights](./weights) there is a trained model which can be used for pine seedling segmentation
+In the folder [weights](./weights) there is a trained model which can be used for pine seedling segmentation.
+Usage is also described in its [README.md](./weights/README.md)